toratapp/rainydays/README.md

 ## Description
 Rainydays is an online shop selling men's and women's rain jackets.
 Target audience: men and women aged 30 to 50 whose interests are: being outdoors, hiking, exploring, skiing, camping and canoeing.
 The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types.
-In this assignment I learned how to make a headless WordPress site, use the WordPress REST API, fetch products I added on my headless WordPress site with WooCommerce and display them on my website.
+In this assignment I learned how use WordPress as a headless CMS, use the WordPress REST API, fetch products I added on my WordPress site with WooCommerce and display them on my website.
 I also learned how to use CSS Grids and Flexbox.

 ## Built With